Room 1805

 Joe complied.

 “He’s tall, and young,” Sal said as he scanned Joe from head to toe.
 “And he’s an athlete.
 Look.
 At.
 Those.
 Abs.
 Hmm, hmm.
-The girls must like that.
-You know what else, Paulie?”
+Your girlfriend must like that.
+Maybe when she gets back, she’ll enjoy watching us go to work on you.
+And you know what else, Paulie?”

 “What’s that boss?”